 Tellure is a sort of theme park and mining museum with underground tours.
 This area of the Alsace was mined for silver during centuries.
 The newly built Visitor Center allows access to several parts of the historic mine tunnels.
 The guided tours show a well preserved 16th century silver mine.
 The Visitor Center offers an exhibition, multimedia displays, movies and various group activities, mainly intended for school classes.
-It is the starting point for a regular show mine tour and various "wild" mine tours, where participants visit historic mine tunnels equipped with hard hat, headlamp, Wellingtons, and old clothes.
+It is the starting point for a regular show mine tour and various "wild" mine tours, where participants visit historic mine tunnels equipped with helmet, headlamp, rubber boots, and old clothes.
 There are tours which include climbing, fixed ladders, and abseiling of various degrees of difficulty and "escape room" tours.
 This mine parts are kept safe, which is important for historic mines, but not developed with trails and electric light.
 The experience is comparable to a visit to a working mine.

 The mining started in Sainte-Marie-aux-Mines in the 10th century.
 It then spread over the whole valley which was named Val d'Argent, because it was the location of the richest and oldest silver mining in the world.
 Today more than 1000 abandoned silver mines can be found in the valley.

 One of the most important years was 1502, when important silver ore bodies were discovered on the Neuenberg.
 They caused the so-called Val d'Argent silver rush, when miners from all over started to dig for silver.
 This area was Austrian at this time, the Elsass (Alsace) belonged to the Austrian Empire, was owned by the House of Habsburg.
 The Emperor Maximilian issued a mining law in 1517, which was valid for Alsace and Schwarzwald (Black Forest).
 83 articles ruled the allocation of mines, the work and the burdens of the miners.
 As this mining law was in effect, the ordinary jurisdiction (especially tax law) was not relevant for the miners.